-This is the fourteenth revision of this manual, as updated in August 2011.
-This revision incorporates the provisions of the Bankruptcy Abuse Prevention & Consumer Protection Act of 2005.
+This is the nineteenth revision of this manual, as updated in September 2016.
+Please note that the Bankruptcy Official Forms were revised effective December 1, 2015, and various Code section dollar amounts were revised effective April 1, 2016.
+Students should verify the accuracy of the forms before using them.
 Questions and/or suggestions regarding the materials included in this manual should be directed to: